-Henry VII Our second suspect, Henry VII, is the choice of the Markham/ Tey revisionists.
+Our second suspect, Henry VII, is the choice of the Markham/Tey revisionists.
 The case against him is primarily one of motive.
 Regarding opportunity, we may say that if the Princes survived Richard's reign, Henry's opportunity would have been absolute, as Richard's was before.
 But there is no concrete evidence that either of the boys lived past 1483.
-The points against Henry are: (1) Motive: Henry's Act of Parliament which repealed the Titulus Regius (and, therefore, the bastardy charges) made the boys' deaths necessary; otherwise Prince Edward was the lawful king of England.
+The points against Henry are:

+- 1. Motive: Henry's Act of Parliament that repealed the Titulus Regius (and, therefore, the bastardy charges) made the boys' deaths necessary; otherwise Prince Edward was the lawful king of England.
 However, this same act states in closing: "...be it ordained and enacted...that this Act, nor anything contained in the same, be any way hurtful or prejudicial to the Act of establishment of the Crown of England to the King (Henry) and to the Heirs of his body begotten."25 This could be interpreted as a means of covering all contingencies, in the event that Henry knew the boys were still alive or did not know what had happened to them.
-Or it may simply be insurance, in legal language, that repealing Titulus Regius would not affect Henry's claim.

-(2) The failure to specify Richard's alleged crime in his attainder, beyond the cryptic reference to the "shedding of infants' blood."
-This is, in a sense, negative evidence.
-Although it may be used to argue Richard's innocence,26 it does not necessarily point to Henry's guilt.
+Or it may simply be insurance, in legal language, that repealing Titulus Regius would not affect Henry's claim. - 2.
+The failure to specify Richard's alleged crime in his attainder, beyond the cryptic reference to the "shedding of infants' blood."26 This is, in a sense, negative evidence.
+Although it may be used to argue Richard's innocence, it does not necessarily point to Henry's guilt.
 If Henry were guilty, but had no watertight story to foist the blame on Richard, why bring up the matter at all?
 This would only arouse fresh curiosity about the Princes' fate.
 A possible explanation suggests itself: Henry, if he was not personally guilty, may still have known more about the Princes than he cared to admit.
-Or he simply may have hoped, without knowing, that the insinuation was true.
+Or he simply may have hoped, without knowing, that the insinuation was true. - 3.
+When Edward IV's daughters left sanctuary, Richard does not seem to have restricted their freedom.
+The eldest, Elizabeth, apparently enjoyed the 1484 Christmas festivities at court.
+One